 - 1/2 teaspoon vanilla extract

-- Add flour, sugar, salt, cinnamon, baking soda and baking powder into a medium bowl and mix to combine or you can sift everything together.
+Add flour, sugar, salt, baking soda and baking powder to a medium mixing bowl and mix to combine.

-- Make a well in the middle of the flour mixture and pour in the liquid mixture.
-Fold with a spatula or wooden spoon until a moist dough forms.
+Make a well in the middle of the flour mixture and pour in the liquid mixture, reserving about 2 tablespoons to use as egg wash.

-- Place the scones on a parchment paper line baking sheet, brush the top with the extra buttermilk, and sprinkle with turbinado sugar.
+Place the scones on the prepared baking sheet, brush the top and sides with the reserved egg wash, and sprinkle generously with turbinado sugar.